It rained last night. Water covers the road, much of it.

 It sticks out a forked tongue, hissing.

-The snake coils up in the air, opens its jaw wide, and devours them all, then the house, and everything around it, and moves towards a distant patch of red.
+The snake coils up in the air, opens its jaw wide, and devours them all, then the house, and everything around it.
+It crawls towards a distant patch of red.

 I look at the view in front of me, blink, and rub my eyes.